DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-14-formatting.md

 ## HTML

-We could allow users to use raw HTML: <a href="#">Link</a>.
+We could allow users to use raw HTML: `<a href="/path/to/file">Link</a>`.
 This is prone to more user error than markdown.

 It is the undocumented approach used by users on the existing UCAS system.